openelections/docs/contributingcodeguide.md

 	    validate/ | validate.py - data integrity tests
 	    bake/ | bake.py

-As a contributor, we appreciate any part of the data process you can help us with :)
+As a contributor, we appreciate any part of the data process you can help us with.
+Let's dive in!

-If we haven't scared you off by now, let's dive in.

 ## Bootstrapping